 Understanding China’s Complex Mobile App and Social Media Markets

-- Staying abreast of official regulations governing data storage and foreign (i.e. non-Chinese) apps and websites will smooth over the introduction of digital content in China.
+Staying abreast of official regulations governing data storage and foreign (i.e. non-Chinese) apps and websites will smooth over the introduction of digital content in China.
 This is yet another reason why finding a local partner able to help you sort through the complicated red tape is so important.
 For example, China’s Cybersecurity Law, according to The Diplomat, raise all kinds of “data protection concerns for foreign firms.”
-Data must be stored in China, is subject to spot-checks by the government, which may increase the “risks of intellectual property theft.”
-Plenty of tricky digital waters for foreign companies to navigate, which is why seeking out a knowledgeable localization service with local Chinese contacts is a sound piece of advice.
+You must store data in China.
+This is subject to spot-checks by the government, which may increase the “risks of intellectual property theft.”
+Plenty of tricky digital waters for foreign companies to navigate.
+This is why seeking out a knowledgeable digital media localization service with local Chinese contacts is a sound piece of advice.

 Pay Attention to Chinese (and Other) Character Coding Details